Edge Browser Update Includes New Icon

 New UNF-Wireless Network

-Information Technology Services is beginning Phase 2 of upgrading the wireless network on campus.
+Information Technology Services has completed Phase 2 of upgrading the wireless network on campus.
+Phase 3 is expected to begin in spring 2020.
 This upgrade significantly increases the reliability and speed associated with the wireless network and ensures that classrooms and other heavily populated areas have the appropriate number of access points to provide the necessary speed and capacity to support wireless devices.
 View this web page to see the ongoing progress.
 Housing students will want to view New Wireless Network Tips.

 Student Technology Toolkit